Overland Group Travel: What to Expect

-West Africa is still largely untouched by mass tourism and for that reason very appealing to travellers.
-It’s home to some of the most talented musicians in the world, some of the busiest and most colourful of markets, some of the most pristine beaches and untouched landscapes, and without a doubt some of the friendliest and most entertaining characters you’re ever likely to meet.
+West Africa is still largely untouched by mass tourism and for that reason very appealing to the more ‘adventurous’ travellers out there.
+It’s home to some of the most talented musicians in the world, some of the most colourful markets, some of the most pristine beaches and untouched landscapes, and without a doubt some of the friendliest and most entertaining characters you’re ever likely to meet.

 We won’t be bumping into loads of other tourists at every site we visit and we won’t have to share a campsite with numerous other overland vehicles every night.
 West Africa is a place where we can experience the kind of genuine interaction with local people in a way that hasn’t been ‘diluted’ for the mass tourist market.